AFC Câmpulung Muscel

-Asociația Fotbal Club Câmpulung Muscel 2022, also known as AFC Câmpulung Muscel, or just Câmpulung Muscel, is a Romanian professional football club based in Câmpulung, Argeș County, which competes in Liga II, the second tier of the Romanian football.
+Asociația Fotbal Club Câmpulung Muscel 2022, also known as AFC Câmpulung Muscel or simply Câmpulung Muscel, was a Romanian professional football club based in Câmpulung, Argeș County.

 Founded in 1978 as CS Rucăr, the club moved to Câmpulung in 2022 and changed its name to Muscelul Câmpulung Elite following promotion from the 2021–22 season.
 Subsequently renamed AFC Câmpulung Muscel, the team earned promotion to Liga II for the first time in its history at the end of the 2023–24 season.

 History

-AFC Câmpulung Muscel, originally founded in 1978 as CS Rucăr in Rucăr, spent most of its early years playing in the Argeș County Championships.
+AFC Câmpulung Muscel, originally founded in 1978 as CS Rucăr, competed in the Argeș County Championships, playing its home matches at the Central Stadium in Rucăr, where Romanian international Dan Nistor began his career in 2005.

-In the 2009–10 Liga IV season, under the guidance of Mihai Poștoacă and with players like Adrian Tănase, Robert Craioveanu, and Alin Lipă among others, CS Rucăr finished 2nd place, just two points behind Atletic Bradu.
+In the 2009–10 season, under the guidance of Mihai Poștoacă and with some experienced second-tier players such as Bădescu, Craioveanu, Murineanu, Fl.
+Coman, and Lipă, Rucărenii finished in 2nd place, just two points behind Atletic Bradu.

-The following season, with former Farul Constanța captain Alecsandru Popovici as head coach, the club won Liga IV – Argeș County, earning promotion to Liga III.
-Promotion was secured after a 2–1 victory in the promotion play-off against Sevișul Șelimbăr, the Liga IV – Sibiu County winner, at the Complex Sportiv Hidro in Râmnicu Vâlcea.
+The following season, with former Farul Constanța captain Alecsandru Popovici as head coach, Rucăr won the Liga IV Argeș County, earning promotion to Liga III after a 2–1 victory in the promotion play-off against Sevișul Șelimbăr, the Liga IV Sibiu County winners, at the Complex Sportiv Hidro in Râmnicu Vâlcea.
+The squad included, among others, Ad.
+Tănase, Diaconu, Vaciu, Slăninoiu, Bondac, A. Popescu, Mihăilescu, Bălașa, Anghelina, I. Ion, Idor, Craioveanu, Rădescu, Baicu, Mălușanu, Moroe, Morcoană, and Dalu.

-However, faced with financial difficulties, the club was forced to withdraw from Liga III, returning to the fourth league.
-In the 2011–12 season, the team finished as runners-up, just four points behind SCM Pitești.

-CS Rucăr continued competing in Liga IV – Argeș County, but struggled to achieve significant results, finishing in the following positions: 5th (2012–13), 13th (2013–14), 9th (2014–15), 11th (2015–16), and 13th (2016–17).
-Eventually, financial issues led to a withdrawal from the fourth league.
+However, faced with financial difficulties, CS Rucăr withdrew from Liga III and subsequently continued to compete in Liga IV Argeș County.
+In 2011–12 season, the team finished as runners-up, just four points behind SCM Pitești, but struggled to achieve notable results in the following seasons, finishing 5th in 2012–13, 13th in 2013–14, 9th in 2014–15, 11th in 2015–16, and 13th in 2016–17.
+Eventually, ongoing financial problems led to a withdrawal from the fourth tier.

-The club spent two seasons in Liga V – Argeș County, finishing 10th in the first season.
-However, promotion back to fourth league was achieved after a 1st-place finish in the 2018–19 season.
+The club then spent the following two seasons in the North Series of Liga V Argeș, the second county level and fifth tier of Romanian football, finishing 10th in the first season and earning promotion back to Liga IV Argeș County after winning the series in the 2018–19 season.

-In the 2019–20 season, CS Rucăr was in 6th place in Liga IV when the season was suspended in March 2020 due to the COVID-19 pandemic in Romania.
+In the 2019–20 season, CS Rucăr were in 6th place in Liga IV Argeș when the season was suspended in March 2020 due to the COVID-19 pandemic in Romania.
 The club did not participate in the 2020–21 short season due to the financial burden of complying with the medical protocol imposed by the Romanian Football Federation.